-A go-to-market (GTM) strategy is the way in which a company brings a product to market.
+At Sunrise we help companies develop Go-to-market (GTM) strategies.
+A GTM is the way in which a company brings a product to market.
 It generally includes a business plan outlining the target audience, marketing plan, and sales strategy.

 Your company’s go-to-market strategy is the plan to deliver your unique value proposition to customers, using both your inside and outside resources.
 While this might be easy to confuse with a marketing strategy, the most significant difference between the two is that a marketing strategy is for your brand.
 Your GTM strategy is unique to your latest launch and a subset of your overall marketing strategy.

 The whys, whos, whens, and hows, are four significant differences that set your go-to-market strategy apart from your marketing strategy.

 The purpose of your marketing strategy is to create an approach to achieving a competitive advantage.
 But your GTM strategy’s objective is to make sure a specific product launch reaches the right audience.

 Typically, your B2B company’s marketing team works together on the brand’s marketing strategy.
 A smaller product marketing team usually runs GTMs.

 Though your marketing strategy is ongoing and continuously changing, it always includes marketing for your brand as a whole.
 A GTM strategy typically has a fixed timeline and is focused on a new aspect of the business.

 Communication is vital in both your marketing strategy and your go-to-market strategy.
 While your marketing strategy communicates the brand promise to your customers, your GTM is delivering the vision of the product.
 The brand itself takes more of a backseat.